learn-co-students/javascript-assessment-web-0217/README.md

 # JavaScript Assessment

 For this assignment, we'll be working with an Instagram-style domain.
-We have two models - Image, and Comment.
+We have two models - Image and Comment.
 For our purposes, an Image has many Comments, and a Comment belongs to an Image.

 ## Topics